Fact or Myth: Hitting Snooze Provides a Few Extra Minutes of Meaningful Sleep

 Why hitting snooze is bad for sleep health

-“When you hit snooze you’re disrupting your sleep in two ways,” says Crescent’s sleep specialist in residence, Jenna Gress Smith, PhD.
+“When you hit snooze you’re disrupting your sleep in two ways,” says sleep specialist, Jenna Gress Smith, PhD.

 “First of all, you’re fragmenting what little extra sleep you’re getting, so it’s light and low quality.
 Fragmented sleep is generally not restorative, and in fact causes the same disoriented sensation as awakening from deep sleep—or an ill-timed nap.”